 Often, this class is used to describe prehistoric or historic periods such as the “Neolithic Period”, the “Ming Dynasty” or the “McCarthy Era”, but also geopolitical units and activities of settlements are regarded as special cases of E4 Period.
 However, there are no assumptions about the scale of the associated phenomena.
 In particular all events are seen as synthetic processes consisting of coherent phenomena.
 Therefore E4 Period is a superclass of E5 Event.
-For example, a modern clinical E67 Birth can be seen as both an atomic E5 Event and as an E4 Period that consists of multiple activities performed by multiple instances of E39 Actor.
+For example, a modern clinical birth, an instance of E67 Birth, can be seen as both as a single event, i.e., an instance of E5 Event and as an extended period, i.e., instance of E4 Period that consists of multiple physical processes and complementary activities performed by multiple instances of E39 Actor.